Christchurch gains real time information for bus network

-The bus interchange will be undergoing upgrades to allow the new system to automate door openings and bus bay allocation when buses stop at the interchange.
-Te reo announcements at the bus interchange will also be improved.
-There will be planned platform closures this year, which will be communicated to customers when dates have been confirmed.
+The bus interchange will be undergoing upgrades to allow the new system to automate door openings and bus bay allocation when buses stop at the interchange; we will let customers know when dates have been confirmed.

 We are taking a staged approach to delivering the project, starting with installation of new devices on our bus fleet, on-street, online tools and finally the interchange.
 This allows progressive testing of the components of the solution and minimises disruption to the public.